 - Don’t let your children play near the fire

-- Don’t place it on a path or where people walk pass
+- Don’t place your barbecue or fire pit on a path or where people walk past

-- Toasting food, for example, marshmallows or keeping warm, make sure you keep a safe distance
+- When toasting food, such as marshmallows or warming yourself by the fire, make sure you keep a safe distance

 Caring for your barbecue or fire pit

-- Keep it clean – grease is fuel for fires
+- Keep them clean – grease is fuel for fires

-- Do NOT cook or light indoors, even in a tent
+- Don't cook or light indoors, even in a tent

-- Allow it to cool before attempting to move/store it.
+- Allow your barbecue or fire pit to cool before attempting to move or store it

 Check your bonfire: